gabwithcli/ddd-kit/packages/ddd-kit/docs/00-OVERVIEW.md

-# @acme/ddd-kit: A Pragmatic DDD Toolkit
+# ddd-kit: A Pragmatic DDD Toolkit

 Welcome, colleague.
-You've found `@acme/ddd-kit`, a small collection of tools designed to distill the core patterns of **Domain-Driven Design** into a pragmatic toolkit.
+You've found `ddd-kit`, a small collection of tools designed to distill the core patterns of **Domain-Driven Design** into a pragmatic toolkit.

 This isn't a framework that will lock you in: think of it as a set of sharp knives for the specific job of taming complex business logic.